nithinmv4u/QR_code_payment/README.md

 2. **Add Merchant and Buyer Dummy Data from admin to start**

-2. **Access the frontend interface at http://localhost:8080 to use the application as a merchant or buyer.**
+3. **Access the frontend interface at http://localhost:8080 to use the application as a merchant or buyer.**

+4. **Access merchant page at http://localhost:8080/merchant and the buyer page will be available from QR code**

 ## API Documentation